KHN190/lox-sharp/README.md

 ## Want to do

-* re-assign varible to statements.
+* re-assign variable to statements.
 * exception handling.
 * more native functions.